Pesto the baby penguin is already taller than his parents. Now he’s a social media star - KESQ

 Although most people recognize the adult black-and-white birds, king penguins are born covered in brown feathers.
 Once they learn how to swim, they will begin shedding those feathers – a process known as fledging.

-Penguins are also sexually dimorphic, which means you can’t tell their sex by looking at them.
-In order to discover the genders of their penguins, keepers take a small drop of blood from the penguin’s toe and send it to a lab in order to get an official answer.
+Penguins are also sexually monomorphic, which means you can’t tell their sex by looking at them.
+In order to discover the sexes of their penguins, keepers take a small drop of blood from the penguin’s toe and send it to a lab in order to get an official answer.

-Michaela Smale, a penguin keeper who has been at Sea Life since 2018, says that usually for a chick’s gender reveal the Sea Life team just makes cupcakes and informally circulates them among the staff.
+Michaela Smale, a penguin keeper who has been at Sea Life since 2018, says that usually for the announcement of the chick’s sex the Sea Life team just makes cupcakes and informally circulates them among the staff.
 But Pesto, already used to breaking records, had his own reveal broadcast on social media.
 In the viral clip, a keeper slices into a white cake to reveal blue inside.

 Sea Life’s Instagram page has 25,000 followers.